aalejandrofer/Attendance_Logger/README.md

 # Attendance_Logger : v2
 - Using a Database and Flutter as Frontend
-- Firestore / Firebase Hosting
+- Redis / Firebase Hosting

 ---
-### Simple and Quick project, using these products:
+### Project using these products:
 - Raspberry Pi 4 Model B 2Gb
 - RFID HAT for Raspberry Pi (SB Components)